nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Undoing actions : `undo`

 Undoes the most recent action that changed PartyPlanet's Contact List.
-Can be invoked repeated until there is no more history from that session.
+Can be invoked repeatedly until there is no more history from the current session.

 Format: `undo`